Reducing and managing accidents

 Help with using the toilet at home

 - Make it easier for the person to find their way to the toilet.
-Move any awkwardly placed furniture and open any doors the person may find hard to open themselves.
+Move any furniture that’s in the way, and leave open any doors that the person may find hard to open themselves.
 The room and the route to the toilet should be well lit, especially at night.
-Movement sensor lights in the bedroom and bathroom can also help at night time.
-These are available from shops selling independent living aids and equipment, or through an occupational therapist – ask the GP or social services.

-- Help the person to identify and use the toilet.
+- Help the person to identify the toilet.
 A contrasting colour (for example, a black seat on a white base) can make it easier to see.
-Some men who have poor mobility or balance, or who can no longer direct their penis when urinating, may find it easier to sit rather than stand.

 Daily living aids